Overwatch League Power Rankings: Week 22

 The Shock proved the top team in the region, sweeping through the Fusion 3-0 in a series that was never close.
 Shock rookie DPS Seon-chang "ANS" Lee posted a staggering 56 percent scoped critical hit accuracy as Widowmaker, well above the universal standard of roughly 25-30 percent.
 The Shock are blowing teams out of the water with superior tactics and raw talent and are threatening to high-step through the competition for its second straight tournament win.
 2. Philadelphia Fusion (15-2, 44-17-0, +27)

-The bad news for the Fusion; they lost a crucial match to potentially lock up the No. 1 seed for their region but they got embarrassed in a 0-3 sweep.
-The good news to a rising Paris Eternal, the Valiant's win over the Mayhem last week, combined with how hard they fought in a losing effort, puts them in contention with Philadelphia and San Francisco.
-An opening matchup against the Toronto Defiant in the first round of the Summer Showdown should be a good tune-up match for a team ready to make a deep playoff push.
+The bad news for the Fusion; they not only lost a crucial match to potentially lock up the number one seed for their region but they got embarrassed in a 0-3 sweep.
+The good news for Philadelphia: so did every other team in the American region, and the Fusion can probably outduel most of those.
+The Fusion still needs to develop a better strategic presence to compete at the top tier, but its raw talent will ensure they always get those chances.
 3. Los Angeles Valiant (8-7, 27-28-0, -1)

 Leave it to the Valiant to lose a game and rise up in the power rankings.
 Though this team lost 1-3 to a rising Paris Eternal, the Valiant's win over the Mayhem last week, combined with how hard they fought in a losing effort, puts them in contention with Philadelphia and San Francisco.
 An opening matchup against the Toronto Defiant in the first round of the Summer Showdown should be a good match for a team ready to make a deep playoff push.
 4. Paris Eternal (9-6, 32-27-0, +5)